 - 1. Duplicate the "Column, Line and Area Charts" page. - 2.
 Rename the new page "Line chart with small multiples". - 3.
 Delete all the visualizations except the slicer and the line chart. - 4.
 Resize the line chart to fill most of the page. - 5.
 Drag the Rating field from the Legend well to the Small multiples well. - 6.
 Set the following formatting properties.

 Property Setting

-Small multiple title, font 14 pt Bold
+Small multiples, Title, Font 14 pt Bold

-Small multiple grid, Layout, Rows 2
+Small multiples, Layout, Rows 2

-Small multiple grid, Layout, Columns 3
+Small multiples, Layout, Columns 3

-Small multiple grid, Border, Gridlines Horizontal and vertical
+Small multiples, Grid, Border On

 7. Save your report.